-Here's how every type compares:
+Here's how every category compares:

 | Service Type | Monthly Cost | Per-Minute Rate | Best For |